Talking About the Money

 I believe it is inappropriate, unreasonable and downright discriminatory to apply such expectations - and the judgment that usually follows close on the heels of those expectations - to people who simply cannot go out there and scrub other people’s toilets in order to financially pull themselves up by the bootstraps.
 Because most of us would do just that.
 We'd rather be working, but we can't and then what do you do?
 When the only thing that stands between you and improvement and increased independence is the money that you can't make, Is it fair to be punished financially or jeopardize your health because you can't afford the meds you need?

 We must talk about the money.
 Not talking about the money is what necessitates something like the Hardship Fund.
 Not talking about the money is what allows our City administration to put the Hardship Fund in danger.
-Not talking about the money puts people's health in jeopardy - according to the Health Council report, 23% of sick or Canadian had skipped doses are not filled the prescription because of cost.
+Not talking about the money puts people's health in jeopardy - according to the Health Council report, 23% of sick or Canadian had skipped doses of their medication or not filled the prescription because of cost.
 Not talking about the money ends up costing us more because when people don't take their meds, their health suffers and they need to use the health care system more.

 We need to talk about the money.
 We need to take a good, hard look at what we believe should happen in case of serious illness, chronic illness or disability, both from an individual and a social perspective.
 If we no longer practice putting people on an ice floe when they can't fully take care of themselves, we as a society need to step up.
 Because if we don't, we may as well start looking for the nearest body of water.

 The shameless self-promotion bit: To see/hear my interviews from last week connected to the Health Council of Canada report, the segment with me (and my double chin) on Global News National is here (starts around 12:25).
 This Thursdays, I was on the John Biggs Show on CJBK Talk Radio.
 The podcast on that interview is here.
 Also check out the podcast with Dr. Dennis Kendall - he talked to John after my interview and made a lot of excellent points.
 You may also want to read my post for the Health Council of Canada that started it all, The Cost of Chronic Illness.